k41531/snap-jot/README.md

 The directory where your notes are stored.

 #### Format
 The format of the note file name.
-For example, if you use `YYYY-MM-DD` , the note file name like as `2021-10-10.md`.
+For example, if you set `YYYY-MM-DD.md` , the note file name like as `2021-10-10.md`.

 #### Prefix
 The prefix of the note.
-For example, if you use `- HH:mm ` , the note like as  `- 12:10 somothing`.
+For example, if you set `- HH:mm ` , the note like as  `- 12:10 somothing`.

 #### Template
 If the file does not exist, create a file based on the template and append it there.